Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Introduction

 These observations suggest that ``UDGs'' are an aggregate population of objects with different origins \citep[][]{papastergis2017,forbes2020}.
 In this view, the UDGs that are members of the canonical dwarf population (and predicted by simulations) are those with typical GC populations and stellar populations for dwarfs but still puffed up in some way to have effective radii $\sim 1.5$ kpc.
 UDGs that are GC-rich would then comprise the population of ``failed'' galaxies, with star formation quenched after a very early, rapid formation period, and should therefore also be relatively old, metal-poor, and $\alpha$-enhanced.
 Such a novel and unconventional population of galaxies would not be a mere curiosity, but could provide insights into the earliest stages of galaxy formation, into the origins of GCs, and into the build-up of massive galaxy stellar halos \citep[e.g.,][]{peng2016, longobardi2018a, villaume2020}.

 A prototype for failed UDGs is Dragonfly 44 (DF44), with its high stellar velocity dispersion and populous GC system \citep{vd2016} \footnote{There are also two well-studied UDGs, NGC~1052-DF2 and NGC~1052-DF4, with extremely {\it low} velocity dispersions that suggest the absence of dark matter \citep{vd2018, vd2019b, danieli2019}.
 It is not yet clear how these galaxies fit in with other UDGs, and here we only re-emphasize that any model for their origins must explain their peculiar populations of star clusters, which are unusually large and luminous for GCs \citep{vd2018b}.}.
-It resides toward the outskirts of the Coma cluster and appears to be part of a recently accreted, low-mass galaxy group \citep{vd2019}, and thus to have been quenched prior to infall by an unknown mechanism.
+It resides toward the outskirts of the Coma cluster (clustercentric distance of $\gtrsim 1.8$~Mpc or $\gtrsim 0.6$ virial radii).
 DF44 has thus become an important target for further follow-up to illuminate its nature and origins, including its overall stellar populations, GC system, X-ray emission, and star formation history \citep{vd2017b,gu2018a,bogdan2020,lee2020,saifollahi2020}.

 There has also been a recent push to obtain more detailed information about the internal properties of UDGs, rather than rely only on structural parameters like size, or on proxies like GC systems \citep[e.g.,][]{danieli2019, muller2020}.
 Again, DF44 is a key object for analysis, with deep, spatially-resolved spectroscopy made possible by the Keck Cosmic Web Imager \citep[KCWI;][]{morrissey2012, morrissey2018}.
-This galaxy's kinematics and dynamics were studied in detail by \citet{vd2019}, who found very low rotation that is in tension with high-spin explanations for UDG origins.
+This galaxy's kinematics and dynamics were studied in detail by \citet{vd2019}.
 The results on dark matter were unfortunately still not definitive: both standard and overmassive halos were compatible with the data, depending to some extent on the assumed shape of the density profile \citep[see also][]{wasserman2019}.
-Moreover, there is ongoing debate about the GCs in the DF44 system, with some estimates of their total number being close to standard expectations for dwarf galaxies \citep{saifollahi2020, lee2020}.
-Thus the nature and origins of DF44 remain unsettled, emphasizing the need for fresh observational constraints.